 As is typical for this type of pillow filling, the Hullo’s interior will keep you quite cool during the night.
 It is sold with a cotton twill cover, which is also organic, which is machine washable.
 One of the other perks of this pillow is that you never need to clean the hulls.

-For those with a bigger budget, The Hullo is can be ordered in two sizes, a King and a Standard.
+For those with a bigger budget, The Hullo pillow can be ordered in two sizes, a King and a Standard.
 The first one is $149 and the second option is $99.
 Shipping is free and covers the territories in the U.S. and the pillow has a sixty-night trial.

 Back and side sleepers are recommended to try this pillow, and also sleepers in the average to heavyweight groups.
 It can relieve neck and shoulder pain as well as keep you cool.